menggf/transgeneR/README.md

 # transgeneR
-This a a package designed for trangenic integration and rearrangement sites discovery using sequencing data
+This is a package designed for trangenic integration and rearrangement sites discovery using sequencing data

 ## Install TransgeneR
 library(devtools)